Sweta716/WebDevelopment/Assignment7/README.md

 Functions => It allow to define complex operations on SassScript values that we can re-use throughout your stylesheet. used linear-gradient

-" CSS GRID AND FLEX ARE USED IN RECENT coffee ARTICLES. "
+" CSS GRID AND FLEX ARE USED IN  comment ARTICLES. "